18.02.2023

 Discussant: Beatriz Itzel Cruz Megchun

 We are committed to fostering community building through ongoing collaborative engagement and critical discourse.
 Registration for individuals who are interested to attend and participate is open.
-View programme details here.

 02.02.2023

-Spring 2023 Programme Announcement
+Spring 2023 Program Announcement

-Living Continuity is a collective inquiry into the challenges and potential of working towards spatially just neighborhoods.
+Living Continuity is a collective inquiry into the challenges and potential of working towards spatially just neighbourhoods.
 In current urban policy debates, the neighborhood has emerged as an important scalar construct to understand the systems and processes that shape communities and ecosystems.
-This calls for re-examining the denotations and connotative dimensions of the terms ‘neighborhood’, and ‘community’ beyond the romanticized and the normative.
+This calls for re-examining the denotations and connotative dimensions of the terms 'neighbourhood', and 'community' beyond the romanticised and the normative.
 In the global context of pervasive neoliberal urbanism, cities that are planned and grow on principles of zoning warrant accelerated segregation, expulsion and homogenization.
 Urban expansion and renewal thus yields disproportionate access to and distribution of environmental wellness, urban commons, social health and mobility.
 The tension between renewal vs expansion which occurs at this scalar level also raises questions on how to secure lived continuity, intersectional diversity, and social cohesion.
-How can interlocutors, respondents and residents facilitate and advocate for inclusive, decolonial and sensitized discourses around urban policy and education given socio-political limitations and challenges?
+How can interlocutors, respondents and residents facilitate and advocate for inclusive, decolonial and sensitive discourses around urban policy and education given socio-political limitations and challenges?

-Living Continuity is the inaugural discursive series organized by the SAT Research Initiative, one of the core programmes of the Sharjah Architecture Triennial.
-The project is curated by Sharmeen Inayat, Research Curator of SAT Research Initiative and features contributions from Ailo Ribas, Alfonse Chiu, Arshiya Syed, Beatriz Itzel Cruz Megchun, Bhoomika Ghaghada, Haitham Issam, Jason Carlow, Khaled Al Awadi, Khaled Galal Ahmed, Maitha Al Jassim, Marcos Parga, Mona El Mousfy, Najia Fatima, Paulina Yeal Cho, Yasser Elsheshtawy, Tariq Miah, Martin Abbott + Jennifer Minner, Frederik Weissenborn + Aude Azzi, Juan Roldan, Bhakti More, George Katodrytis, Muhammad Aziz, Abu Dhabi Public Spaces Project, Jumanah Abbas, Leon Duval, and Ashraf Salama + Florian Weidman.
+This line of inquiry will continue to be explored through a research exhibition featuring roundtables, knowledge exchange and supplementary tools from February 18th–April 30th 2023 at the Al Jubail Vegetable Market in Sharjah and online on the SAT Research Initiative webpage.
+We will reflect on how to broaden our understanding of praxis-based alternatives as well as how to amplify people-centred approaches through insights on interdependence, plurality and spatial practice.
+Stay posted for announcements and details on how you can participate.
+Living Continuity is the inaugural discursive series organized by the SAT Research Initiative, one of the core programs of the Sharjah Architecture Triennial.
+The project is curated by Sharmeen Inayat, Research Curator of SAT Research Initiative and features contributions from Ailo Ribas, Alfonse Chiu, Arshiya Syed, Beatriz Itzel Cruz Megchun, Bhoomika Ghaghada, Haitham Issam, Jason Carlow, Khaled Alawadi, Khaled Galal Ahmed, Maitha Alhammadi , Marcos Parga, Mona El-Mousfy, Najia Fatima, Paulina Yeal Cho, Yasser Elsheshtawy, Tariq Miah, Martin Abbott + Jennifer Minner, Frederik Weissenborn + Aude Azzi, Juan Roldan, Bhakti More, George Katodrytis, Muhammad Aziz, Abu Dhabi Public Spaces Project, Jumanah Abbas, Leon Duval, and Ashraf Salama + Florian Wiedmann.

 12.08.2022